discindo/discindo-org/content/post/2024-09-29-noting-the-differences-in-deploying-r-vs-python-apps-on-posit-connect/index.en.md

 This is because, as [the renv FAQ explains](https://rstudio.github.io/renv/articles/faq.html):

-> For a package to be recorded in the lockfile, it must be both:

-    > 1. Installed your project library, and

-    > 2. Used by the project, as determined by renv::dependencies().
+> For a package to be recorded in the lockfile, it must be both: 1.
+Installed your project library, and 2.
+Used by the project, as determined by renv::dependencies().

 Altering the `renv` settings may be the best approach as [described in the FAQ too](https://rstudio.github.io/renv/articles/faq.html#capturing-explicit-dependencies).

 ## The Python deployment, again

-But, if the action exists can it be used for Python apps as well?
+But, if the action exists, can it be used for Python apps as well?

 The answer to that is yes.

 Digging through the repository for [RStudio actions](https://github.com/rstudio/actions), and the [TypeScript client library for the Posit Connect API](https://github.com/rstudio/rsconnect-ts) I found out that the good people at Posit have written tests for deploying a Flask app (which is Python!).
 So if it works for Flask it will work for Shiny, and indeed it does.

 It seems to me that `rsconnect-ts` offers a bit more flexibility than `rsconnect-python`.
-As far as I can tell I cannot use `rsconnect-python` to check if content already exists.
-At the same time it seems the `rsconnect-ts`, still being a beta-quality package, is not really being advertised, or maybe not even being work on actively.
+As far as I can tell, I cannot use `rsconnect-python` to check if content already exists.
+At the same time, it seems the `rsconnect-ts`, still being a beta-quality package, is not really being advertised, or maybe not even been work on actively.

 ## Summary
 In this article I tried to clarify some of my confusion regarding using GitHub Actions to deploy R and Python Shiny apps, and probably I added a bit of new confusion as well.
 I will try to keep this series updated as I learn new things or better ways to achieve gh-actions deployments.
-I would also appreciate suggestions for other relevant content if anyone has found something I have misssed.
+I would also appreciate suggestions for other relevant content if anyone has found something I have missed.